RawanTata/Spatial-Computing/Recipe-ARCookingBook.md

    - Click **Build and Run** to deploy the app to the connected phone.
    - Select **APK** file location and confirm the build process.
 ---

-📌C. Setting Up AR Components in Unity
+3. Setting Up AR Components in Unity

 1. **Add an AR Camera**:
    - `Hierarchy → XR → AR Session Origin`.
    - Inside **AR Session Origin**, add: